-On December 30, 1999, the Company acquired all of the authorized and outstanding common stock of Digital Video Arts, Ltd. ("DVA") in exchange for 330,000 shares of the Company's common stock using an exchange ratio of 0.033 of one share of the Company's common stock for each DVA share.
+On December 30, 1999, SeaChange acquired all of the authorized and outstanding common stock of Digital Video Arts, Ltd. in exchange for 330,000 shares of SeaChange's common stock using an exchange ratio of 0.033 of one share of SeaChange's common stock for each share of Digital Video Arts.
 The acquisition was accounted for as a pooling of interests.
-DVA is a developer of custom software products specializing in digital video and interactive television.
-As a result of the acquisition, DVA became a wholly-owned subsidiary of the Company.
-Total revenues of \$85.2 million for the year ended December 31, 1999 consisted of \$84.2 million of the Company's revenues and \$1.0 million of DVA's revenues.
-Net income of \$497,000 for the same period consisted of the Company's net income of \$1.1 million and DVA's net loss of \$592,000.
+Digital Video Arts is a developer of custom software products specializing in digital video and interactive television.
+As a result of the acquisition, Digital Video Arts became a wholly-owned subsidiary of SeaChange.
+Total revenues of \$85.2 million for the year ended December 31, 1999 consisted of \$84.2 million of SeaChange's revenues and \$1.0 million of Digital Video Art's revenues.
+Net income of \$497,000 for the same period consisted of SeaChange's net income of \$1.1 million and Digital Video Art's net loss of \$592,000.
 Included in net income were acquisition costs of \$684,000 consisting primarily of professional service fees.
 All intercompany transactions were eliminated in consolidation.
-Due to the acquisition, DVA's previously unrecognized tax benefits of operating loss carryforwards were recognized by the combined Company in the applicable period.
-The accompanying consolidated financial statements for all the periods presented have been restated to include the results of operations, financial position and cash flows of DVA.
+Due to the acquisition, Digital Video Art's previously unrecognized tax benefits of operating loss carryforwards were recognized by the combined Company in the applicable period.
+The accompanying consolidated financial statements for all the periods presented have been restated to include the results of operations, financial position and cash flows of Digital Video Arts.